Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/06-aks-cluster.md

 > :warning: Don't move ahead to the next steps until all providers are registered.

-There are two groups you need to change in parameters-main.json:
+There is one admin group you need to set in main.bicepparam:

 * Admin group which will grant the role "Azure Kubernetes Service Cluster Admin Role".
-The parameter name is: aksadminaccessprincipalId.
-* Dev/User group which will grant "Azure Kubernetes Service Cluster User Role".
-The parameter name is: aksuseraccessprincipalId.
+The parameter name is: aksAdminAccessPrincipalId.

 ## AKS Networking Choices